KimSeongGyun/practice/README.md

 ## Intro to OpenCV

-Quick introduction to OpenCV.
-Run on Jupyter
+Very quick introduction to OpenCV which introduces how it works and how it's integrated with Numpy in Python.